Cover art for 2006 single, “Life is Beautiful,” by Vega 4.

 In May-June 2012, a PBS television station in the Washington, D.C. area was using snippets from pop songs in a series of short TV promos to hype its programming.
 Whoever was doing the song mixing at the station during that time had a pretty good ear for evocative music.
 One selection for the PBS spots used a couple of lines from the 2006 song, “Life is Beautiful,” a song by a U.K. pop group named Vega 4.
 More on the group in a moment.

-The snippet of music used in the PBS spot –which ran behind a series of emotionally- charged clips from various PBS shows – was offered by a male tenor, singing in part: “We let all these moments pass us by”– followed by a pause, then thunderous, driving, heart-in-your-throat power guitar.
-The snippet used was out of its whole-song context, but the short clip was still quite effective in the PBS spot, conveying the intellectual curiosity and life-affirming upside of PBS programs.
+The snippet used in the PBS spot — which ran behind a series of emotionally-charged video clips from various PBS shows – was offered by a male tenor, singing in part: “We let all these moments pass us by”– followed by a pause, then thunderous, driving, heart-in-your-throat power guitar.
+The music clip used was out of its whole-song context, but the short segment was still quite effective in the PBS spot, conveying the intellectual curiosity and life-affirming upside of PBS programs.
 What follows here is some fuller exploration of that song, sampled below, and its musicians.
 Full lyrics for the song also appear later below.

 Music Player “Life is Beautiful”-Vega 4